 The KOGA Denham Bar has been designed for a 25.4mm stem clamp.
 This is for one simple reason: KOGA offer multiple 25.4mm handlebars for their customers and they wanted to integrate this option into their bar ecosystem.

-In terms of stem length, I recommend using a stem that is 75mm or longer with the Denham Bar.
+In terms of stem length, the minimum I recommend is 75mm.
 This is because the sweptback nature of this handlebar puts your hands ~75mm behind the steering axis.
 By using a stem that is longer than 75mm, you will be able to steer in the upper steering arc, allowing your steering to self-centre.
 If you want to learn more about this concept head over to my steering masterclass.

-The only grips I recommend for the Denham Bars are the Ergon GC1s.
-They have been optimised for rearward-swept handlebars, which allow your hands are wrists to sit at a very natural angle.
+The only grips I recommend are Ergon GC1.
+They have been optimised for rearward-swept handlebars, which allow my hands and wrists to sit at a very natural angle.
 They honestly feel like they have been custom-moulded for my hands!
 The grip design has a ridge in the middle which cups inside my palm nicely and the rearward wings distribute the hand pressure across a larger surface area ($26 on Amazon).

 For the bullhorns and bar tops, I’d recommend a nice thick bar tape (I use a double layer wrap) as it will dampen more vibrations and provide a larger diameter handhold.
 Check out the gel cork bar tape from Cinelli ($16 on Amazon) for something nice and comfortable; you can use any old bar tape you can find for the lower layer.